 Singapore’s 2025 property market is defined by two powerful buyer segments: HDB upgraders and first-time buyers.
-Both are navigating a landscape of evolving policies, interest rate uncertainty, and rising home values.
-But how they move — and what they buy — differs dramatically.
+Both are navigating a landscape of evolving policies, interest rate uncertainty,

 Whether you’re a homeowner eyeing your first condo or a young couple planning your property debut, this guide breaks down the motivations, challenges, and strategies shaping each group in today’s market.